 Yes, some students are flourishing right now.

 But those who love and thrive in remote learning are the exception to the rule.
-Most students with ADHD and learning challenges have stagnated; the online school setting is not only tedious but thoroughly un-motivating as well.
+Most students with ADHD and learning challenges are experiencing remote learning loss; the online school setting is not only tedious but thoroughly un-motivating as well.
 Homework and classwork remain indefinitely incomplete, and disorganization runs rampant.
 Ongoing stress, anxiety, and frustration with asynchronous learning are also barriers; they block our kids from feeling like they have a stake in their education.

 Though hope is on the horizon, distance learning will form the core of most students’ learning experience for some time.
 To help your child persevere, it’s important to understand their most pressing challenges and to provide appropriate tools to improve self-motivation.

 Why Your Child is Unmotivated for Distance Learning

 Students with ADHD are unmotivated for online learning, in part, because of inherent executive dysfunction.
 With remote learning, the following brain skills, which are implicated in motivation, are further weakened by stress and overwhelm:

 - Goal-oriented persistence and focus: controlling impulses and emotions to attend to an expected task